hanxiaomax/Learncpp_CN/docs/8-3-Numeric-conversions.md

 int i2 = 3.0; // okay, will be converted to value 3, so no data is lost
 ```

-COPY

-In C++, a narrowing conversion is a numeric conversion that may result in the loss of data.
+In C++, a [[narrowing-convertions|缩窄转换(narrowing conversion)]] is a numeric conversion that may result in the loss of data.
 Such narrowing conversions include:

 -   From a floating point type to an integral type.
 -   From a wider floating point type to a narrower floating point type, unless the value being converted is constexpr and is in range of the destination type (even if the narrower type doesn’t have the precision to store the whole number).